pbdger/keba-rest-api/README.md

 ### How to get state via rest api ?

-Open in a browser the URL with your servername and the metric port.
+Open in a browser the URL with your servername and port.

 > http://localhost:8080/state